Home Mortgage Loans

 Most people don't have enough cash to purchase a home outright, which is why mortgages are designed to be paid off over time.
 Using an amortization schedule, lenders divide the loan balance and the expected interest into a series of regular monthly payments.
-Part of each mortgage payment goes towards the principal—the original loan balance—and another part goes towards interest.
+Part of each mortgage payment goes toward the principal—the original loan balance—and another part goes toward interest.
 Depending on the loan, these monthly payments may include property tax and home insurance as well.

 A mortgage is a secured loan, meaning the home is collateral for the loan.
 If the borrower defaults on their loan, the lender may take the collateral as payment.
 Once the mortgage is paid off, the lender no longer has any secured interest in the property and the homeowner owns it outright.

 When you apply for a mortgage loan, the lender will pull your credit score.
 Your credit score measures your credit risk relative to the rest of consumers, based on your credit usage history.
 Higher credit risk scores can mean lower rates and better loan terms.

 When you receive a mortgage loan, you'll also receive an escrow account.
 The lender will deposit part of your monthly mortgage payment into this escrow account.
 That payment covers taxes and insurance premiums that are typically assessed annually, but with a mortgage are paid monthly so that the lender can reduce the risk that you'll fall behind on your obligations.

 A mortgage loan payment is made up of two things—a payment toward the principal amount, and a payment toward the interest.
 Paying these two things off in equal installments over a set time period is called mortgage amortization.
 When you first start paying off your mortgage, most of the payment is applied to the interest.
 Over time, your principal payments catch up until your loan is paid off.